The Clean Style

 Cornrows into Box Braids

 Why not have both?
 Cornrows at the front that transition into box braids in the back give a hybrid look that offers the best of structure and movement.
-It’s playful, it’s modern, and it’s ideal for someone who wants their hair to do a bit of both.
+It’s playful, it’s modern, and it’s perfect for someone who wants their hair to do a bit of both.

 Maintenance Tip: